 Transformation happens when it’s going to happen… and when it’s time, it happens fast, noisily, and irreversibly, like a tree falling.

-When a sandy bank erodes and trees slip into the saltwater, we tend to think that’s bad.
+- As a sandy bank erodes and trees slip into the saltwater, we tend to see that as a loss.
 The tides and the weather and the climate got to ‘em.

 Either way, what happens is a sudden shift from one state to another.
 The visible shift is a result of accumulated actions over time.